elpete/commandbox-githooks/README.md

 ![commandbox-githooks example](commandbox-githooks.gif)

-Note: In order to work correctly, the path to box.exe must be in your system's PATH variable.
+Note: In order to work correctly, the path to `box` or `box.exe` must be in your system's PATH variable.